 2. Frequency Domain Analysis

-Rolling elements in roller bearings create periodic effects when they encounter a small crack or wear.
-In the presence of external noise, the spectrum of this signal may not show a well-defined peak, but when acceleration occurs, they will usually form peaks with repetition rates equal to the race’s defective frequency or bearing ball pass frequency period.
+Roller bearings with rolling elements exhibit periodic effects when they encounter minor cracks or wear.
+In the presence of external noise, the signal’s spectrum may not clearly reveal distinct peaks.
+However, when acceleration occurs, these peaks typically appear with repetition rates matching the defective frequency of the bearing race or the bearing ball pass frequency period.

 Fig. 1 Typical Faults a)Imbalance b)Outer Ring Damage c)Beat Phenomenon d)Looseness

-In many cases of looseness, such as a bearing block that rises slightly during part of the rotation causing the vibration and then touches the base for the rest of the cycle, the waveform flattens above a certain value.
-It will manifest in the spectrum as harmonics that are indistinguishable from other types of waveform distortion that also produce harmonics.
-Such looseness in which movement from the time waveform is constrained in one direction can be quickly identified.
+In cases of looseness, such as a slight rise in a bearing block during part of its rotation causing vibrations, followed by it settling back to the base for the rest of the cycle, the waveform flattens beyond a certain point.
+In the spectrum, these manifest as harmonics that can be mistaken for other types of waveform distortions.
+Looseness that restricts movement in one direction is quickly identifiable.

-When a loose machine component impacts a piece of equipment at a speed unrelated to machine speed, it generates random vibrations, often non-periodic.
-Although this spectrum is similar to other broadband noise sources, the effects are very clearly visible in the time domain waveform.
+When a loose machine component collides with equipment at a speed unrelated to the machine’s speed, it generates random and often non-periodic vibrations.
+While this spectrum may resemble other sources of broadband noise, these effects are clearly visible in the time-domain waveform.

-Some indexes can be extracted from the time record of a vibration signal that are useful in diagnosis.
-The most commonly used indices are statistical parameters that can be calculated from the raw signal, highlighting differences between logs and making them useful for diagnostics and trend.
-Since these parameters are affected by the vibrations of all the components of the machine, they cannot exactly identify the faulty component in the machine but allow us to take action against faults.
-Some of these parameters are RMS, crest factor, skewness, kurtosis factor and clearance factor.
-Creating these features at regular intervals (trend tracking) is a common situation monitoring technique.
-The fact that these properties differ significantly from the reference or baseline values (measured under normal conditions) will indicate that there are malfunctions in the system.
+From the time record of a vibration signal, various indices can be extracted to aid in diagnosis.
+Frequently used indices are statistical parameters that can be calculated from the raw signal.
+These parameters highlight variations between records, making them valuable for diagnostics and trend analysis.
+They don’t pinpoint the exact faulty component but guide us to take action against potential faults.
+Some of these parameters include RMS, crest factor, skewness, kurtosis factor, and clearance factor.
+Regularly tracking these features is a common technique for monitoring.
+If these values differ significantly from the reference or baseline values (measured under normal conditions), it’s a sign that something is amiss in the system.

 Fig. 2 RMS Formula